 1. Bose SoundLink II – Best Overall

 The Bose SoundLink II is impressive on almost all grounds.
-It’s lightweight and comfortable with plush synthetic leather padding and memory-foam earpads, and it’s got a good fit.
+It’s lightweight and comfortable with plush synthetic leather padding and memory foam earpads, and it’s got a good fit.
 It’s also sturdy enough to withstand drops, bumps, and grabs thanks to its impact-resistant materials, such as glass-filled nylon and corrosion-resistant stainless steel.

-As for controls, the remote control buttons are strategically situated on the right ear cup and easy to use so that you can answer calls and blast your tunes easily.
+As for controls, the remote control buttons are strategically situated on the right ear cup and are easy to use so that you can answer calls and blast your tunes easily.
 And we can’t forget the multifunction button that you can either use to play/pause or shuffle through your playlist and the Bose app, where you can adjust EQ settings.

 These headphones also feature a two-way microphone system and adaptive audio adjustment technology, which alters volume according to speech level and ambient noises.
 And they can be paired with iPhones and Android devices.
 Of course, as a pair of wireless headphones, we can’t neglect to mention that it’s got a good 15 hours battery life.